kevin-tran-tech/kevin-tran-tech/README.md

 ## Hi there 👋

-I am a student at UCLA studying applied mathematics
+I am a student at UCLA studying applied mathematics.

+Thanks for visiting my profile!

 <!--
 **kevin-tran-tech/kevin-tran-tech** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.